-In addition, Naropa University has identified the following Campus Security Authorities (CSA) to whom crimes may be reported.
+In addition, Naropa University has identified Campus Security Authorities (CSA) to whom crimes may be reported.
 CSAs receive Clery Act mandated training which is designed to inform them of their responsibilities and ensure compliance with all applicable reporting requirements.
+CSAs in turn report crimes to the Department of Campus Safety, Assistant Director of Campus Safety.
 If confidentiality is requested by a victim or any individual reporting a crime, the University will take all reasonable steps to act in a manner consistent with such request.
 However, certain limited information about the incident will be forwarded to Campus Safety for inclusion in the annual disclosure of crime statistics and for making timely warnings to the community.